axelk2014/axelk2014.github.io/_posts/2019-01-06-Critical-divergence.md

 Again, we see that since at p=0.05 the following statement is False: <br>
 <b> p<&#945; </b>, therefore we can reject the null hypothesis that both samples are drawn from the same distribution.

-**Insights:**
+### Insights
 1. The jointplot shows similar distributions around scores and a weak correlation.
-1. The R-squared statistic, for the total dataset or grouped by genre, shows that the metascore is a weak predictor of userscore
+1. The R-squared statistic, for the total dataset or grouped by genre, shows that the metascore is a very weak predictor of userscore
 1. Both scores are not normal distributions
 1. Both scores are not drawn from the same distribution.

-The take-away from the final insight was a surprise - since the assumption is that the distribution of the critic scores and user review scores should follow a similar pattern if scores are assigned 'randomly' (with most reviews clustering around higher, more positive, scores) this would suggest further investigation would be required around Metacritic's scoring and weighting methodology.
+The take-away from the final insight was a surprise - since the assumption is that the distribution of the critic scores and user review scores should follow a similar pattern if scores are assigned 'randomly' (with most reviews clustering around higher, more positive, scores).
+Coupled with the very weak predictive power of the metascore variable to the userscore score, this would suggest further investigation around Metacritic's scoring and weighting methodology would be recommended.

 ### Links: